ronnierap/chromeview/crbuild/vm-build.md

 more fussy, so the least painful way of getting it done is to set up a VM with the exact software that the build process was designed for.

+In case you already have an Ubuntu running locally, and you have no need to run in a VM: you can directly skip to step 9.
+There are also a couple of local-*.sh files available which removed the need to login a VM.

 This document contains step-by-step instructions for setting up the build VM and building the files used in this library.